 - Ship artwork in Ogame plays almost always straight this trope.
 The best example is the old one◊ for the battleship, often known as the "Taser" for obvious reasons.

 - Averted in Quentyn Quinn, Space Ranger.
 Despite having forcefields, integrity fields, antigravity, and all the usual phlebotinum props of space opera, Quinn's ship the Thunderbird is deliberately designed to be a sleek, airfoil wing in order to facilitate both atmospheric flight and glider-style emergency landings.
 Of course Quinn is hinted to be something of a traditionalist in this regard, still insisting on mechanical landing gear on his vessel rather than relying on repulsor beams.

-- In Vexxarr hu-mon ships are a lot greyer and blockier than the Bleen ships they reverse-engineered the technology from. lot bigger too.
+- In Vexxarr, hu-mon ships are a lot greyer and blockier than the Bleen ships they reverse-engineered the technology from.
+They're lot bigger too.

 - Noticeable in Futurama where military spaceships are indeed mostly gray-white, but civilian ones come in all colors, the one used by the main characters being lime green and basically a short, fat version of a Zeerust Retro Rocket (possibly justified in that the rocket shape is seen as a styling ideal but one that has been heavily compromised to maximize cargo space on a delivery vehicle).

 - In Exo Squad the ExoFleet plays it straight, most of their ships are grey and boxy, the best example is the Resolute.